MiguelPelegrina/java_school_online_store_documentation/docs/system_architecture.md

 ##### 6.2.2.
 OpenAPI

-- OpenAPI, formerly known as Swagger, takes center stage in documenting the API specifications.
-Its declarative nature allows for the concise and clear representation of the API structure, endpoints, request-response formats, and authentication mechanisms.
+- OpenAPIs declarative nature allows for the concise and clear representation of the API structure, endpoints, request-response formats, and authentication mechanisms.
 - The integration of OpenAPI provides an interactive API exploration experience, allowing developers and stakeholders to interact with the API documentation dynamically.
 This functionality enhances understanding and facilitates smoother integration of frontend and backend components.

 ### 7. Code Quality Analysis